alexrother/302FinalProject/README.md

 # Unity 2D Procedural Dungeon Crawler

-Due to size constraints on Github, I'm unable to upload the entire folder.
+Due to Github's size constraints, I'm unable to upload the entire folder.
 All the sounds, textures, and scripts used are uploaded to Github.

 A download link to the entire Unity project is below: